13 Miles Of The Glorious River Wye, Canoed In 1 Day

 At this point, please be aware of the three large River Cruisers that use this stretch of the river: please give them a wide berth, they will make it clear where they need to go.
 Meandering on you will see a large boulder in the river on your left, please be aware of people swimming and diving.

-Your finish point is 200 yards down river at YE OLDE FERRIE INN PUB which will be on your right.
+Your finish point is at The Paddocks hotel which will be on your right opposite the large bolder.
 You will see a RED SIGN with Ross on Wye Canoe Hire on it, please exit the river and report to a member of staff.

 Registration at 8:45am finish by 5.30pm

 Ross-on-Wye on the banks of the river